sandoche/Surfable-app/README.md

   appId: 'www.kanbanote.com'
 },
 ```
-3. Note that the appId can be anything but should not already be used on Google Play, so putting the website address is a safe choice, also the icon should have a size of 512x512
+3. Note that the appId can be anything except the ones that are already used on Google Play, so putting the website address is a safe choice, also the icon should have a size of 512x512
 4. Then just do a pull request